Martín Calderón (footballer, born 1999): Cádiz

 On 27 July 2021, Calderón signed a three-year contract with La Liga side Cádiz CF. He made his top tier debut on 20 August, replacing Tomás Alarcón late into a 1–1 away draw against Real Betis.

 On 6 January 2022, Calderón was loaned to CD Mirandés in Segunda División, for six months.
 On 31 August, he was loaned to RC Celta de Vigo's reserves for one year.

+Upon returning to Cádiz, Calderón spent the first half of the 2023–24 campaign unregistered.

+Sanluqueño

+On 12 January 2024, Calderón agreed to a loan deal with Atlético Sanluqueño CF until June.
+On 16 July, he terminated his link with Cádiz, and signed a permanent deal with the Atletistas the following day.